 If you want to see what else you can do with it, check out the video over on the sales page.

 By far the most well-known suspension trainer is the TRX suspension trainer.
 This was actually invented by a guy called Randy Hetrick.
 To cut a long story short, Randy invented this product directly from the idea of training in the field where there was minimal equipment.

-The TRX suspension trainer is based around push and pull exercises that utilise body weight for resistance.
+The TRX suspension trainer is based around a push and pull exercise system that utilise body weight for resistance.

 If you can get a good anchor point, you can do an awful lot with this suspension trainer.

 There are exercise choices for beginners, intermediate and advanced users so there is a lot of scope for progression if you are into this type of training.

 You can use the suspension trainer for push, pull and even cardio type movements but it will take a bit of getting used to if you have not trained in this way before.

 For example, if you perform push ups on the suspension trainer, you will be using a lot of extra stabiliser muscles than you when compared to push ups on the floor or push ups on a bench.

 This is because instead of just controlling your “up/ down” movements, you will have to control a 360 degree rotation to make sure your arms do not move position.
 This is very beneficial and will give you a lot more muscle function development than regular exercises.

 Overall the TRX suspension trainer is highly portable and very easy to store.
 It is great for training for muscle tone, function, muscle strength and fat loss but it may take some getting used to it when it comes to actually working out if you are new to bodyweight training.